noob04coder/Discord-Data-Bot/README.md

 {
-"prefix":"!s", "Comment":"prefix of the bot (make sure it consist of 2 letters like !s", "token":"", "Comment":"bot token", "spreadsheet":"1yzJklTMwrtyRUP8TI4256E0UlOSqagToyzSBRR8b20Q", "Comment":"spreadsheet id (present between two slashes)", "role":null, "Comment":"set it to role id or null", "channel":null,"Comment":"set it to channel id or null", "start-row":"A1","Comment":"row from where data starts",
+"prefix":"!s", "Comment":"prefix of the bot (make sure it consist of 2 letters like !s", "token":"", "Comment":"bot token", "spreadsheet":"1yzJklTMwrtyRUP8TI4256E0UlOSqagToyzSBRR8b20Q", "Comment":"spreadsheet id (present between two slashes of the spreadsheet url)", "role":null, "Comment":"set it to role id or null", "channel":null,"Comment":"set it to channel id or null", "start-row":"A1","Comment":"row from where data starts",